axel22/scala-2d-game-editor/docs/plans/classes/illusionist.md

 Reflection - summons an illusionary copy of the caster, which disappears as soon as it receives damage.
 The copy itself is unable to do damage or effect the environment in any way other than to draw attention.

 Kaleidoscope - enchants the target so that any spell targeting it is reflected on a random adjacent character.
 If there are no characters in the target's vicinity, the spell is not reflected.

+Devil's Advocate - enchants the intelligent target with an illusion of being caught up in a verbal argument.
+The enchanted target will lose focus, affecting his spellcasting, melee attacks and defense, depending on its willpower.

 ## Level 6